ibm-cloud-docs/secrets-manager/assign-access.md

 You can enable different levels of access to {{site.data.keyword.secrets-manager_full}} resources in your {{site.data.keyword.cloud_notm}} account by creating and modifying {{site.data.keyword.cloud_notm}} IAM access policies.
 {: shortdesc}

-As an account admin, determine an access policy type for users, service IDs, and access groups based on your internal access control requirements.
+As an account owner, determine an access policy type for users, service IDs, and access groups based on your internal access control requirements.
 For example, if you want to grant user access to {{site.data.keyword.secrets-manager_short}} at the smallest scope available, you can [assign access to a secret group](#assign-access-secret-group) in an instance.

 To learn more about suggested guidelines for assigning access to secrets, check out [Best practices for organizing secrets and assigning access](/docs/secrets-manager?topic=secrets-manager-best-practices-organize-secrets).
 {: tip}